aidx-lab/aidx-lab.github.io/docs/_pages/blogs/newton.md

 <iframe class="youtube-video" width="746" height="420" src="https://www.youtube.com/embed/0VvSIvtHTq0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </p>

-For us to switch to newton as our main simulation engine it crucial that the **contact dynamics are very adjustable and stable**.
-As a first experiment we want to run our [real-world-tested RL controller](https://aidx-lab.org/manipulation/iros24) in a Software-in-the-Loop (SIL) setup.
+For us to consider Newton as a main simulation engine, it’s crucial that the **contact dynamics are both highly adjustable and stable**.
+As a first experiment, we decided to run our [real-world-tested RL controller](https://aidx-lab.org/manipulation/iros24) in a Software-in-the-Loop (SIL) setup.

-We already have a SIL setup with isaacsim (our main simulation engine) as a backend.
-We use it to test the RL Controller script before running it on the real robot.
-Thank's to the message communication with the robot the interface is very simple and it was not difficult to implement a newton version.
+We already use a SIL setup with IsaacSim (our current primary simulation engine) as the backend.
+It allows us to test the RL controller script before deploying it on the real robot.
+Thanks to the simple message-based communication with the robot, the interface is straightforward, and adapting it for Newton was not difficult.

-We added the code with some annotations below, but the main difficulties we encounted were:
+We’ve added the code with annotations below.
+The main challenges we encountered were:

-- a
-- b
-- c
+* **Actuator setup**
+* **Friction configuration**

-For all of them we found simple work arounds (see below).
-And with everything setup corretly we can now use the RL controller manipulate the object.
-For us this proves that all the necessary features to simulate complex in-hand manipulation are already present in newton.
+For both, we found simple workarounds (described below).
+With everything configured correctly, the RL controller can now manipulate the object inside Newton.
+For us, this demonstrates that Newton already provides the essential features needed to simulate complex in-hand manipulation tasks.

 <details><summary>Code</summary>
 <pre><code><small>from itertools import product